Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/RNGs/RNG.rst

 ----------------------

 The optimization happens in the first part.
-We don't store all history of vectors generated, only the last :math:`n` vectors.
+All history of vectors generated is not stored, only the last :math:`n` vectors.
-We use a circular queue in BRAMs to store these values.
+A circular queue is used in BRAMs to store these values.
 Depth of BRAM is set to be least 2's power that larger than n.
-This will make the calculation of the address simpler.
+This makes the calculation of the address simpler.
-By keeping and updating the address of the starting vector, we can always calculate the address of vectors we need to access.
+By keeping and updating the address of the starting vector, always calculate the address of vectors we need to access.

 .. image:: /images/circular_queue.png
    :alt: Circular Queue of vectors
    :width: 80%
    :align: center

-To generate k-th vector, we need 3 read ops, for :math:`X_{k}`, :math:`X_{k + 1}` and :math:`X_{k + m}`.
+To generate k-th vector, you need three read ops, for :math:`X_{k}`, :math:`X_{k + 1}` and :math:`X_{k + m}`.
-In the next iteration, we need to read :math:`X_{k + 1}`, :math:`X_{k + 2}` and :math:`X_{k + m + 1}`.
+In the next iteration, read :math:`X_{k + 1}`, :math:`X_{k + 2}` and :math:`X_{k + m + 1}`.
-This means we only need to read :math:`X_{k + 2}` and :math:`X_{k + m + 1}`, since we could save :math:`X_{k + 1}` in a register.
+This means that you only need to read :math:`X_{k + 2}` and :math:`X_{k + m + 1}`, since you can save :math:`X_{k + 1}` in a register.
-So, we need 2 read accesses at different vectors and 1 write access for generating the new vector.
+So, you need two read accesses at different vectors and 1 write access for generating the new vector.
-Since BRAM only allows 2 read or write accesses at a single cycle, it's not capable of generating the new vector at each clock cycle.
+Since BRAM only allows two read or write accesses at a single cycle, it is not capable of generating the new vector at each clock cycle.
-In the implementation, we copy the identical vectors to different BRAMs, and each of them provides sufficient read or write access port.
+In the implementation, copy the identical vectors to different BRAMs, and each of them provides sufficient read or write access port.

 .. image:: /images/dup_queue.png
    :alt: Duplicated vectors.